Black History Month 2021

 Black Short Fiction and Folklore brings together 82,000 pages and more than 11,000 works of short fiction, comprising a variety of traditions ranging from early African oral traditions to hip-hop – including fables, parables, ballads, folk-tales, short stories and novellas.

 We have included a range of physical and online resources on the list, so whether you’re on campus or off, you’ll find something interesting to read.
-Browse our virtual display here or if you prefer to browse in person, we will have a display on Level F of the Hugh Owen Library throughout October.
+We will have a display on Level F of the Hugh Owen Library throughout October.

 Leave a Comment